Morse-Bott cohomology from homological perturbation theory: Basic Example: Finite Dimensional Morse-Bott Cohomology

 \subsection{Morphisms and homotopies}

-To derive the flow morphisms between different Morse-Bott functions and flow homotopies between them, we will use the argument from \cite{audin2014morse} to reduce the construction for flow morphisms and flow homotopies back to the flow categories.
+To derive the flow morphisms between different Morse-Bott functions and flow homotopies between them, we will use the argument from \cite{audin2014morse} to reduce the construction of flow morphisms and flow homotopies back to flow categories.

-\subsubsection{Flow morphisms}
+\subsubsection{Flow morphisms \cite[Theorem 3.4.2. first step]{audin2014morse}}

 Let $(f_1,g_1)$ and $(f_2,g_2)$ be two locally standard Morse-Bott-Smale pairs, let $\cC^1=\{C^1_i,\cM^1_{i,j}\}$ and $\cC^2=\{C^2_i,\cM_{i,j}^2\}$ denote the associated flow categories.
 We can find a smooth function $F: \R\times M\to \R$, such that: